TULiberalArts/Philosophy/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
 description: >-
   Philosophy majors are successful in whatever career they choose.
 Critical thinking and problem-solving skills are useful in every profession.
 keywords: 'Famous Philosophy Majors, careers for philosophy majors, alumni apply, transfer, visit'
-layout: tla_page
+# custom variables
 sidebar: false
-published: true

 ---
 Wondering what you can do with a philosophy degree from Temple University?
 Take a look at what some [famous individuals](#famous-people-who-have-philosophy-degrees) have done with philosophy degrees and where some of our successful [alumni](#temple-philosophy-ba-lumni) have landed.
 Ready to get started?
 [Make your declaration](#make-your-declaration), consider a [study abroad](#study-abroad-programs) opportunity, [visit us](#visit-us) on campus, learn about your [transfer](#thinking-of-transferring) options and [apply](#apply) today before our [deadlines](#deadlines) arrive.